July 1, 1952

 Studied criminology and sociology at Carleton University in Ottawa.

-Has a brother, Peter.
+Has brother, Peter.

 He is an avid blues fan.

-Aykroyd considers himself a Spiritualist.
+He considers himself a Spiritualist.

 He has played harmonica since he was 17 years old.